FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 I have been using this simplified term in different places for years.
 Performance wise, the most expensive thing still remains: the per-pixel division.
 Modern cards should also have no issues optimizing the hermite interpolation's multiplication and addition down to a few [Fused Multiply-Add](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation#Fused_multiply%E2%80%93add) instructions.
 Still, I prefer the simplicity.

 ##### What's with the shrinking?
-There is an illusive implementation interaction with MSAA and the rasterizer. *Only* when using this with MSAA + Alpha to Coverage (regardless of sample count), there will be exactly one side of the quad with a missing 0.5 pixels, on **some** hardware.
+There is an ellusive implementation interaction with MSAA and the rasterizer. *Only* when using this with MSAA + Alpha to Coverage (regardless of sample count), there will be exactly one side of the quad with a missing 0.5 pixels, on **some** hardware.
 This is why there is this weird 0.5 px breathing room being added.

 <figure>
 	<img src="img/hardEdgeBug.png" alt="Hard edge bug with MSAA on select hardware" />